Canon 5D Mark II vs Sony A7S

 It is notable that the A7S offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the A7S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark II and the A7S have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the A7S have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the A7S was followed by the Sony A7S II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 5D Mark II and A7S can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Sony A7S Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark II and the Sony A7S?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 5D Mark II: